 - A good start to saving regularly.

-- It can be done with an online bank account and savings account.
+- It can be done with an online bank account.

 - You may not have enough money in your budget to pursue the 100 envelope challenge.

 - It can be tempting to skip a day or use saved-up funds if you don’t have the best self-control.

 - Randomization may not work for everyone to save money.

 - It can take some motivation to complete the 100-day challenge.

 - Having thousands of cash lying around can be a risk.

 Why Should I Do the 100 Envelope Challenge To Save Money?